Caspaaa/pokedex/README.md

 # Pokedex

 This is a web-based Pokedex application built with Angular 17 and GraphQL.

 It consumes the [pokeapi](https://pokeapi.co) API.

 User is able to navigate and search through all Pokemons and view their basic statistics.
+User is able to capture and release Pokemons.
+Random Pokemons are put as "captured" on the first load and stay in the cache for a week to simulate a user account.

 ## Demo